mm-ansarian/design_patterns/README.md

 ## ***Attention***
 This repository demonstrates these patterns through simple **Python** examples, making it easier to learn and apply them in real-world projects.

-***The repository can be updated anytime based on newer design patterns added to the repository.
-So, you can help us include more design patterns in this repository or even improve the example codes.***
+***The repository can be updated anytime based on newer Design Patterns added to the repository.
+So, you can help us include more Design Patterns in this repository or even improve the example codes.***

 ---

 # About Design Patterns
-Design patterns are standard, reusable solutions to common problems that developers face during software design.
+Design Patterns are standard, reusable solutions to common problems that developers face during software design.
 They are not complete implementations, but rather templates that guide you toward solving problems in a flexible and scalable way.

 ## Why are they important?
 - **Reusability**: Patterns capture solutions that can be reused in multiple contexts, reducing the need to “reinvent the wheel.”